ninoNinkovic/LiveStamps/README.md

 ####Anatomy of a LiveStamp:

 ```
-'value' : REQUIRED List or literal string value for the stamp. "auto" sets plugin to handle internally
+'value' : REQUIRED List or literal string value.
+Setting as "auto" tries to find the value for you

 'stamp' : REQUIRED Format string.
 Stamp value(s) are inserted at tag marker(s) i.e. "{0} {1} {2}"